MD lawmakers push for expansion of prescription drug affordability board

 The board is expecting to make its first upper payment limits this summer.

-If this bill passes, it can set limits commercial insurance is allowed to pay starting in the summer of 2026.
+If this bill passes, it can set limits on how much commercial insurance is allowed to pay starting in the summer of 2026.

 The bill does not have a hearing in either committee yet.